KristiBischoff/Data_Visualization_with_SAS/README.md

 This repository is summarized through the readme.
 All of the plots were created using SAS Studio code.
 See full data source references at the bottom of the readme.

 ## Small Business Analysis Data
-A mock data set created by myself is used for the bubble plot demo.
+A mock data set created by myself is used for the bubble and scatter plot demos.
 This is a data set with details about a small clothing resale business.

 ### Bubble Plots